delftwaves/swan-docs/docs/getting_started/intel_fortran/debian/index.rst

 ---------------------------

 SWAN can be compiled with support for Metis to partition an unstructured mesh so that simulations can be carried out on distributed-memory machines.
-For this, an MPI implementation is still required, click :ref:`here <bmpid>` for details.
+For this, an MPI implementation is still required, click :ref:`here <bmpidi>` for details.

 The actual mesh partitioning implemented in SWAN is the multilevel k-way method as explained in the `Metis manual <https://github.com/KarypisLab/METIS/tree/master/manual>`_.